jacob-m-wilson-42/PolyKAN/README.md

 # Brief File Description
 ## KAN_funcs.jl
-This file contains all files necessary to create SimpleKAN models and compute outputs.
+This file contains all files necessary to create PolyKAN models and compute outputs.
 It can be copied into a user's project directory and included into a file using the `include()` function.
-It will give the user the ability to create and use SimpleKAN models that are compatible with the Flux package.
+It will give the user the ability to create and use PolyKAN models that are compatible with the Flux package.

 ## Performance Demonstration Files
 These files can be directly executed without modification to reproduce the results in the paper.